dlaehnemann/sustainable_software_development_tools/README.md

 # Journals for publishing software descriptions

 For proper credit of the value of software development in science, it is still necessary to turn software into citable publication.
-This list is meant to provide developers with possible outlets:

-* Journal of Open Research Software: <https://openresearchsoftware.metajnl.com/>
-* Journal of Open Source Software: <http://joss.theoj.org/>
+The [Software Sustainability Institute](https://www.software.ac.uk/) provides a list of journals that developers could consider: <https://www.software.ac.uk/which-journals-should-i-publish-my-software>